 We make some use of automated decision-making processes but very little use of profiling.
 Where these techniques are used, this will be explained in the specific privacy statements relating to those functions, together with a description of the reason involved in any automated decision-making.

 We aim to directly resolve all complaints about how we handle personal information.
-If your complaint is about how we have handled your personal information, you can contact the Council's Data Protection Officer by Email or by phone on 0141 287 1055.
+If your complaint is about how we have handled your personal information, you can contact the Council's Data Protection Officer by Email.

 However, you also have the right to lodge a complaint about data protection matters with the Information Commissioner's Office, who can be contacted by post at: